 8 Common Running Myths, Busted!

-You've probably heard several of them numerous times—"be sure to stretch before you run" and "always finish your runs with a cool down"-but is there any real truth to them?
+You've definitely heard them-"be sure to stretch before you run" and "always finish your runs with a cool down"-but is there any real truth to certain running "rules"?

-We asked exercise science expert Michele Olson, PhD, FACSM, CSCS, professor of exercise science at Auburn University Montgomery, and creator of the Perfect Legs, Glutes & Abs DVD to help us sort out the facts from fiction of these popular running myths.
+We asked exercise science expert Michele Olson, Ph.D., professor of exercise science at Auburn University Montgomery, to help us sort fact from fiction when it comes to these popular running myths.
 (Psst: We've got 10 Races Perfect for People Just Beginning Running too.)

 Myth: You Should Always Stretch Before You Run